caprifolium/dawn-chorus/README.md

 # caprifolium
 If the search engine directs here and this repository is unexpected, then retry the search with caprifolium, uppercase "C".

 Experimental.
-A public facing repository of nonsence data to use with the QGIS database.
+A public facing repository of nonsense data to use with the QGIS database.
 Keep documents small, nothing bigger than a map layer or *pdf.

 # dawn-chorus
 The creation of a first repository and a learning experience.